History of smallpox in Mexico: Early Eradication

 Efforts to eradicate smallpox in Mexico started when José Ignacio Bartolache wrote a book in 1779 about smallpox treatment called Instrucción que puede servir para que se cure a los enfermos de las viruelas epidemicas que ahora se padecen en México (Instructions that may help to cure smallpox in Mexico) in which he included an introduction describing the disease and instructions to treat it, such as drinking warm water with salt and honey, gargling with water and vinegar, keep tidy and clean and finish treatment by taking a purgative.
 He thought that smallpox was a remedy of nature to clear bad mood and doctors should not accelerate the process of healing because it was against nature.
 He wrote a letter to propose his measures as a strategy to combat smallpox in which he also included recommendations like purifying the air with gunpowder and scents, ventilating churches where bodies were buried, and building cemeteries outside the city.
 This strategy was approved by City Council in September 1779.

 The next phase of eradication started in 1803 when Francisco Javier de Balmis started a vaccination campaign in New Spain.
 This has been considered one of the first vaccination campaigns of the world.
 Francisco led the Royal Philanthropic Expedition of the Vaccine, which was also called the Balmis Expedition.
 Spanish King Charles IV authorized the vaccine to be brought from Spain into their other territories.
 Twenty-two orphaned children were used in this expedition for arm-to-arm inoculation.
 The expedition eventually departed from Cuba and landed in the port of Sisal of Mexico's Yucatán Peninsula on June 25, 1804.
 The crew continued to inoculate the citizens of Mexico over the next year.
 When the expedition finished in Mexico in 1805, they left from the port of Acapulco with 25 Mexican orphans with them to start more work in the Philippines.
 The previous 22 Spanish orphans who helped with inoculation stayed in Mexico under the supervision of the Bishop of Puebla.

 The Balmis Expedition crew were not the only people to bring the vaccine into Mexico during this time.
 The personal physician of Viceroy José de Iturrigaray, Dr. Alejandro Garcia de Arboleya, brought the vaccine to Veracruz in April 1804.
 It reached Chihuahua in May of that year, which resulted in a vaccine campaign led by Nemesio de Salcedo, the General Commander of the Interior Provinces of New Spain.
-The vaccine was then sent from Chihuahua to New Mexico and Texas, since this is prior to the Mexican–American War and they were still apart of Mexico's territory.
+The vaccine was then sent from Chihuahua to New Mexico and Texas, since this is prior to the Mexican–American War and they were still a part of Mexico's territory.
 Mexico also had immunization boards that included members of the Catholic clergy.
 These board members would meet weekly to look over how the different regions of the country were doing and they kept records at local churches.